mindphil/batched-document-parsing/pdf-naming functions.md

 `select_pdf_date_for_naming`
 This is the main function that pulls everything together to extract the most appropriate date from a PDF for naming purposes.

-- It starts by figuring out the document type from the filename, since some types (like Annexes) have special rules.
+- It starts by figuring out the document type from the filename.
+    The reason behind this inclusion was specific documents in my usecase had featured the appropriate date in the same place.
-- It opens the PDF and extracts text from the first and last pages, since those are where legal and signature dates usually appear.
+- It opens the PDF and extracts text from the first and last pages, since those are where all dates usually appear.
 - The text is cleaned up to make pattern matching easier.
-- If the document is an Annex, it looks for all dates on the first page and picks the earliest one.
+- If the document is an 'Legal' (arbirtrary), it looks for all dates on the first page and picks the earliest one.
-- Otherwise, it tries to find an “effective date” using `find_effective_date_context` on the combined text of the first and last pages.
+- Otherwise, it tries to find an “effective date” phrase using `find_effective_date_context` on the combined text of the first and last pages.
 - If that doesn’t work, it looks for signature-related phrases on the last page and grabs the latest date found there.
 - If all else fails, it collects all dates from both pages, removes duplicates, sorts them, and picks the latest one.
 - If no valid dates are found, it returns "Review" to flag the file for manual checking.